FROM 50 MM TO 28 MM

 It’s interesting when you think about it.
 In the 1950s and before that, people saw the world with what artists called a “normal” perspective.
-It resembled a 50mm focal length composition for full-frame 35mm format photographers.
+It resembled a 50 mm focal length composition on a full-frame 35 mm format camera.

 You see that perspective when you travel to European cities.
 The streets and buildings are narrow and complement that field of view.

-Now, when you make a pic with your cell phone camera, you are invariably using a 28mm point of view.
+Now, when you make a pic with your cell phone camera, you are invariably using a 28 mm point of view.
 Today, even distorted self portraits are deemed “normal”.
 Our perspective on the world is constantly changing.

 More of my views on focal lengths here